 But in this case, you came across persons having it a lot worse than you.
 Often it will be the same stories focusing on things we don’t want in life how bad life is and so on.
 But in my opinion, you’ll always find at least one person particularly if you’re looking for such a person out of the many, who doesn’t give up despite depression or whatever bad story.

-I read about such a person who started a running program during several months and on everyday basis, he described his experiences online about his daily training out there running and he also had a goal about running a Marathon race in the future – I mean coming from “a hole” and then report this goal out public on Facebook taking the chance to commit himself.
+I read about such a person who started a running program for several months and on an everyday basis, he described his experiences online about his daily training out there running and he also had a goal about running a Marathon race in the future – I mean coming from “a hole” and then report this goal out public on Facebook taking the chance to commit himself.

 That was a very good success story and he finished his Marathon goal too.
 The new and more sophisticated view of running to improve mental health also takes into account the long-term structural changes in the brain as well as subjective states like mood and cognition.
 Science continues working to explain the physiological changes and states behind what we as runners already know from practice.

-The body’s biochemistry the true therapy
+The body’s biochemistry is the true therapy

 A way to explain the therapeutic benefits of running and the positive physiological adaptations that occur in the body is to look at the body’s biochemistry.
 Connections from the emotional to the physical are clear to everyone.
-When we are fearful our knees shaking, we become dry in the mouth, we can feel a cold irrigate up the backbone, or we get goose flesh.
+When we are fearful our knees shake, we become dry in the mouth, we can feel a cold irrigate up the backbone, or we get goose flesh.

 Fear, joy, anger and responses to threats and challenges are all emotions that have their cause in the neurochemical function.
 We also know how drugs such as cocaine, morphine, heroin, alcohol and anti-depressive medicine affect the Mind, and it demonstrates that emotional reactions are based on a biochemical basis.
 In short, there are some invisible factors in our body, which we sense and feel.